-Bring clothes that are cool, light and comfortable because summer temperatures can get well into the 30 - 40 degree Celsius range in some areas.
-Also bring an umbrella or raincoat during summer as this is when most of the country gets its rain, but don't forget a swimming costume (bathing suit).
+Bring cool, light and comfortable clothes because summer temperatures can get well into the 30 - 40 degree Celsius range in some areas.
+Also, bring an umbrella or raincoat during summer as this is when most of the country gets its rain, but don't forget a swimming costume (bathing suit).

 The winters are generally mild, comparing favourably with European summers.
 But there are days when temperatures dive, especially in high-lying areas such as the Drakensberg, so be prepared with jerseys and jackets.
 Cape Town gets its rain during the winter season so it's advisable to bring rain gear along.

 Always bring a hat, sunglasses and sunblock as the sun can be strong even in the winter months.

 Walking shoes are a good idea all year-round, with warm socks in the winter.